How to live with fewer regrets and make better decisions by focusing on just three simple questions

-While holiness is related to God's glory, glory is different.
-Arguably, it subsumes holiness:
+While holiness is related to God's glory, glory is different:

 And one called to another and said: “Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory!
 (Isaiah 6:3)

-God is glorified when he makes possible what's impossible for man to do on his own: entering into His Presence.
-In other words, His holiness means we can't be in God's Presence because of sin; but God's glory emanates most when we can be in His Presence because of Christ.
+God is glorified when He makes possible what's impossible for man to do on his own: entering into His Presence.
+His holiness means we can't be in God's Presence because of our innate sin; but God's glory emanates most when we can be in His Presence because of Christ.

 In other words, our ultimate target is God’s Presence.
-Hitting the mark is to live fully and completely in God’s presence.
-Falling short in living both now and in eternity with God's absence.
+Hitting the mark means living fully and completely in God’s presence.
+Falling short is being in God’s absence.

 The Psalmist longs for such a target:

 O God, you are my God, earnestly I seek you; my soul thirsts for you, my body longs for you, in a dry and weary land where there is no water” (Psalms 63:1 )

 If our souls thirst for God, then hitting the mark and penetrating deeply means glorifying God.
 We glorify Him through faith alone in Christ and the completed work at the cross.
 This grows from a deep relationship with Jesus.